 - Infection with a virus or malware that causes data loss.

 Let’s take a look at 3 ways that can be used in an attempt to recover deleted or unsaved Word docs on your Mac:

 - Using the AutoRecovery feature of Microsoft Word

 #1 Recover Unsaved Word Docs on a Mac with AutoRecovery

 Microsoft Word for Mac has an AutoRecovery feature that can help you recover unsaved Word documents.
 This option is turned on by default when you install the application and automatically saves a copy of open documents every 10 minutes.

 You can modify this setting to have the app save at a shorter or longer time interval if you like.
 If the application or your computer happens to crash while you are working on a Word document, you can recover it to the state it was in when the last automatic save was performed.

-Steps to follow in order to recover an unsaved Word Doc on your Mac:
+To recover an unsaved Word document on your Mac:

-- You will be presented with a list of files that begin with “AutoRecovery save of” followed by the name of the Word document you are trying to recover.
+- You will be presented with a list of files.
+It begins with “AutoRecovery save of” followed by the name of the Word document you are trying to recover.